 Don't bite to Do keep your head away from me

 Instead of living in a world of negatives, the horse suddenly hears more positives.
-This allows you to communicate exactly what you do want instead of just one thing you don't.
-Your horse will go from always being told "no," to suddenly being told "yes," being taught what he does well, and being praised for being a good horse.
-Slowly your horse will grow more willing, comfortable, and happy in their work as they enjoy all the praise.
+Your horse will go from always being told "no," to being taught what he does well and being praised for being a good horse.
+Slowly your horse will grow more willing, comfortable, and happy in their work as they begin to understand what you are looking for.

-Another way to find praise-worthy moments is to create more of them by breaking down more difficult tasks into smaller steps.
-This way you can praise your horse at each small increment, as well as create easier-to-learn pieces.
 For instance, when practicing a dressage test, praise each movement instead of just at the end.
 You could give your horse a pat and kind word after each jump they clear or hand them a small treat for each step they make across a scary bridge.
-This way, your horse is receiving constant feedback about what you want and can be told multiple times how good they are doing.
+This way, your horse is receiving constant feedback about their performance.

-A horse trained with "dos" will grow more confident and energetic in their work, and will show off with brilliance for their riders and trainers.
-While it may take some time to rewire your brain in the beginning, your horse will thank you with their actions and willingness.
+A horse trained with "dos" will grow more confident and engaged in their work.
+While it may take some time to rewire your brain, your horse will thank you with their understanding and willingness.

 Do you want to learn more about how to make your riding and training goals come true?
 Learn how setting SMART goals can help you become a better rider and trainer.